snehalasodekar/JSCookieClicker/README.md

 6. The automaker gives you one point each second.
 7. To buy bonus you need the 500 points.
 8. The Bonus gives you 20% points per cookie click for 30 second, it shows a count down also.

+Complete :
+Need to disable the Bonus button after purchase and finish the 30 seconds. close the timer.